ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-3-variables.rst

         :.*: In camel case just put the words after each other but uppercase the first letter of each word after the 1st word.
 This would be lastScore

-|Groupwork| Pair Programming Challenge
+|Groupwork| Programming Challenge
 --------------------------------------

-Working in pairs, debug the following code.
+Debug the following code.
 Can you find the all the bugs and get the code to run?

 .. activecode:: challenge1-3